May gardening tips

 Carry on removing moss and weeds from paths, terraces and drives and keep an eye out for pests around the garden.
 Try to keep the use of chemical controls to a minimum - they may kill off pests, but they also kill off the beneficial insects that prey on them such as ladybirds and hoverfly larvae.

 Unless you are a Buddhist or a pacifist, now is the time to wage war on slugs and snails.
-They love tulips and delicacies such as the delicious young shoots of delphiniums and the like, so use pet-friendly slug pellets, drench the ground around hostas with liquid slug killer to exterminate slugs below the surface or invest in a biological control (this employs nematodes to deliver a slug-lethal bacterial infection) – all are available from the garden centre.
+They love tulips and delicacies such as the delicious young shoots of delphiniums and the like, so use pet-friendly slug pellets, drench the ground around hostas with liquid slug killer to exterminate slugs below the surface or invest in a biological control (this employs nematodes to deliver a slug-lethal bacterial infection).
 Keep an eye out for snails and pick them off... what you do with them is up to you.
 Birds are your friends here - flat stones artfully located are useful accessories.

 Other unwelcome visitors on the move are lily beetles (bright red little darlings with black heads and their yellow larvae), black-spotted green caterpillars or the gooseberry sawfly (read on for more info).